 Students can book individual consultations with our Careers Officer to discuss career topics ranging from planning your career, to writing resumes and preparing for interviews.
 All sessions are confidential.
 No information is shared with any members of the Faculty of Information, or anyone else, except by written request of the student, or as required by law.

-Appointments are available during the week, and can be booked with the Careers Officer, Alex Howes, at firstname.lastname@example.org.
+Appointments are available during the week, and can be booked with Senior Careers and External Outreach Officer, Chioma Ekpo, firstname.lastname@example.org.

 Career resources – list of career and job websites: